NeerajMalhotra2912/Jugyah/README.md

 IN this code please check src > main > java folder for working code.

-Three files are there which have a working code these are as follows :
+Three files are as follows which have a working code :

-#BookVisitForNewUser
-#BookVisitWithLoggingUser
-#BookVisitWithOutLoggingUser
+1. BookVisitForNewUser

+2. BookVisitWithLoggingUser

+3. BookVisitWithOutLoggingUser

+4. BaseClass : Base file have all the methods and variables which are utilised in child classes.

 Thank you.